codefresh-io/docs.codefresh.io/_docs/administration/codefresh-runner.md

   max-width="90%"
     %}

-  You have completed installing the Runner with CLI Wizard.
+  You have completed installing the Codefresh Runner with CLI Wizard.

-{:start="5"
+{:start="5"}
+1. Optional.
+If the Kubernetes cluster with the Codefresh Runner is behind a proxy, continue with [Complete installing Codefresh Runner behind a proxy](#complete-installing-codefresh-runner-behind-a-proxy).
 1. Optional.
 Verify your installation:

 ```shell